BisonLab/CrewCall/INSTALL.md

 $ ./bin/reload.sh

+The argument "with-user" will create the crewcall user with the not very good password "cc":

+$ ./bin/reload.sh with-user

-.. for preparing the database, insert some fixtures and create the crewcall user with the too simple "cc" password.
+.. for preparing the database, insert some fixtures and optionally create the crewcall user with the too simple "cc" password.

 $ ./bin/console doctrine:schema:create